alfa23/pp05-rjw-artstuff/README.md

 - **Heroku** (https://www.heroku.com/) A cloud platform as a service enabling deployment of this **CRUD application**.

 ## **TOOLS USED**
-- **PostgreSQL** A free, open-source relational database management system emphasizing extensibility and technical standards compliance.
+- **ElephantSQL** A free, open-source relational database management system emphasizing extensibility and technical standards compliance: "The most advanced open-source database, hosted in the cloud."
 - **Balsamiq** (https://balsamiq.com) used to generate mobile and desktop wireframes.
 - **favicon** (https://www.favicon.cc/) was used to create a **custom favicon** for the project: ![favicon](static/favicon.ico)
 - **roundSlider** (https://roundsliderui.com/) is a **jQuery plugin** that allows the user to select a value.
 Used to input and update *User Ratings* on the site.